kroma-network/kroma/specs/introduction.md

 At the heart of the network are users (us!).
 Users can:

 1. Deposit or withdraw arbitrary transactions on L2 by sending data to a contract on Ethereum mainnet.
-2. Use EVM smart contracts on layer 2 by sending transactions to the proposers.
+2. Use EVM smart contracts on layer 2 by sending transactions to the sequencers.
 3. View the status of transactions using block explorers provided by network validators.

-### The Proposer
+### Sequencers

-The proposer is the primary block producer.
+The sequencer is the primary block producer.
-(At this moment, there is a single proposer that is operated by Lightscale.
+(At this moment, there is a single sequencer that is operated by Lightscale.
-We have been actively discussing about how to open the role and how to separate block building role from proposer's role.)
+We have been actively discussing about how to open the role and how to separate block building role from sequencer's role.)
-There may be one proposer **or** many using a consensus protocol.
+There may be one sequencer **or** many using a consensus protocol.
-In general, specifications may use "the proposer" to be a stand-in term for the consensus protocol operated by multiple proposers.
+In general, specifications may use "the sequencer" to be a stand-in term for the consensus protocol operated by multiple sequencers.

-The proposer:
+The sequencer:

 1. Accepts user off-chain transactions.
 2. Observes on-chain transactions (primarily, deposit events coming from L1).